 If picking native plants feels overwhelming, try three-color landscaping.
 Pick three colors (one of which will be blue, since you’re planting amsonias) and stick to that palette.
 Here’s our guide to Three-Color Native Gardens to make it easy.

 And that sums up our love letter to planting native amsonias.
 These beautiful and striking native flowers have been strangely overlooked in landscaping—let’s change that!
 Amsonias deliver star-filled flowers in the spring, greenery in the summer, and jaw-dropping foliage in the fall.
 Plant them in groups of 5+ for the most dramatic display.
 Since they are perennials, plant once and they will come back year-after-year.
 Don’t forget to pair with natives that bloom in the summer and fall, so your garden will always be filled with flowers and pollinators.
+Keep the pollinator party going and visit amsonia’s cousin, in our Beginner’s Guide to Native Milkweeds, or pair with a native tree from our Best Native Trees for Front Yards.
 Happy planting!

 Sources